system76/tech-docs/src/models/thelio-major-b1-b2-r1-r2/repairs.md

 **Screws:** 12 total
   - 8 Thumbscrews (Phillips/Crosshead) on the Top Case.
-  - 4 Thumbscrews (Phillips/Crosshead) on the CPU Cooler Shroud.
+  - 4 Thumbscrews (Phillips/Crosshead) on the CPU Cooler duct.
   - 4 Bracket Screws securing the CPU heat sink.